Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 nexmo app:create "FBM App" https://abcd1234.ngrok.io/inbound https://abcd1234.ngrok.io/status --keyfile=private.key --type=messages
 ```

 Make a note of the generated Application ID.
-You can also check this in the Dashboard.
+You can also check this in the [Nexmo Dashboard](https://dashboard.nexmo.com/messages/applications).

 This command will also have created a private key, `private.key` in your current directory.